 - Thesis research credit hours cannot be transferred.

 - A student with a minor may transfer up to one-third of the required hours for a minor (9 hours at the educational specialist level).

 A final comprehensive examination is required of all non-thesis degree candidates.
 A student in a thesis-option program may be required to take a comprehensive examination in addition to the thesis defense (see program requirements).
 The following examination requirements must be met.

 - The student must be enrolled in a graduate course at MSU during the semester in which the exam is administered.
 A student taking a comprehensive examination during the summer semester can be enrolled in any summer term.

 - The examination must meet the deadline found in the Graduate Academic Calendar.

 - The student must have a 3.00 GPA when sitting for the examination.

 - The student must be within the last 6 hours or in the terminal semester of coursework excluding internship/practicum courses.

-- The Declaration of Examination/Defense form must be submitted to the Graduate School at least two weeks prior to the scheduled date of examination announcing the examination and confirming completion of requirements.
+- The Declaration of Exam/Defense form must be submitted to the Graduate School at least two weeks prior to the scheduled date of examination announcing the examination and confirming completion of requirements.

 - The candidate's examination should demonstrate the following: